 - Use a Stud Finder.
 A stud finder set in wire-tracing mode will detect what is behind your wall (including metal and electrical components).
 This should give you an idea of what wiring is located behind your intended drilling location, and allow you to avoid drilling into it.

 - Watch out for Outlet and Light Switches.
 A surefire way to drill into a live wire is to drill directly above an electrical outlet!
-Whenever you drill into the space directly horizontal or vertical to an outlet or switch there is a good chance of encountering internal wiring.
+Whenever you drill into the space directly horizontally or vertically to an outlet or switch there is a good chance of encountering internal wiring.